Our February 2025 programmes are filling fast for Midlife and Gap - get in touch with our friendly team to reserve your space.

 Gap Year Advice

-Anyone who has done any form of travelling will know just how important knowing your card games is.
-If, on your gap year travels, you’re looking for a way to spend a long bus journey, or you're in the hostel on a rainy day, there’s no better way to make friends and pass the time with a good card game.
+Anyone who has done any form of travelling will know just how important knowing and playing card games is.
+If you’re looking for a way to spend a long bus journey, or you're in the hostel on a rainy day, there’s no better way to make friends and pass the time with a good card game.

-Most importantly with travelling card games, they need to be simple, fun and relatively quick to pick up so many can get to grips with it quickly.
+Most importantly with card games, they need to be simple, fun and relatively quick to get to grips with.
 There are lots of different games out there but we’ve put together 5 favourites that are guaranteed to liven up any situation.

 The ultimate aim of the game is to get rid of all the cards in your hand as quickly as possible.
 Players must discard cards in sequence.
 The first player places his discarded cards face down and these must be aces, then the next twos, then threes, and so on.